 Fill the lined pie plate with the cooked cherry pie filling and top with second rolled crust.
 Brush with milk of choice and cover the crust edges with foil or a pie crust saver (see my recommendations here).

-Bake for 15 minutes, brush the crust lightly with an egg wash or more milk or oil, then return to the oven to bake at 375° F. for 15-20 minutes.
+Bake for 15 minutes, brush the crust lightly with an egg wash or more milk or oil, then return to the oven to bake at 375° F. for 15-20 minutes (for mini pies bake only another 12 minutes).
 The filling should be bubbly and the crust should be lightly browned.

 Remove to cool before cutting to serve.